ibm-cloud-docs/solution-tutorials/solution42-web-app-private-network.md

 -	Provision a Load Balancer to distribute requests to the application servers
 -	Deploy a Virtual Router Appliance (VRA) to create a secure network
 -	Define VLANs and IP subnets
--	Secure the VRA with firewall rules
+-	Secure the network with firewall rules
 -	Setup Source Network Address Translation (SNAT)
 -
 ## Services used